Casinos and gambling in Mexico

 Although the Mexican online gambling market is one of the fastest-growing in Latin America, the government issues casino licenses, but very rarely, so there are not so many of them.

-Mexican citizens, however, have access to many offshore websites offering online gambling sites that are not blocked by the Mexican government.
-There is a live roulette online, slot machines, baccarat, poker, blackjack and the rest of the most popular casino games.
+However, Mexicans have access to many offshore online gambling sites that are not blocked by the Mexican government.

 Casino sites owned by foreigners are available to players from Mexico in Spanish and English, the currencies include the Mexican peso and the American dollar.